tinatlewisl/Tina-Lewis/content/project/example/index.md

 #   Otherwise, set `slides = ""`.
 #   slides: example
 ---
-This section contains a non-exhaustive list of Statistics consulting projects I worked on which subject matter relates to the field of engineering. click to see the projects and there description.
+This section contains a non-exhaustive list of Statistics consulting projects I worked on which subject matter relates to the field of engineering.
+Click to see the projects and their description.
 A link to the final project outcome is provided when the client allows for it.